benharmonics/GeneralPhysics/README.md

 # General Physics

-Mostly (currently ONLY) Pluto.jl files, so you need Julia and Pluto to actually run them.
+Mostly Pluto.jl files, so you need Julia and Pluto to actually run them.
 Includes:

 ## dftcs.jl
 Using Forward in Time, Centered in Space (FTCS) algorithm to solve the diffusion equation.